100% Client-Side • Images never leave your device

 EXIF Stripping✅ One-click⚠️ Optional metadata preserve

-AI Image Detection✅ 7-method analyzer❌ Not supported
+AI Image Detection✅ 7-method analyzer

 Batch Processing✅ Unlimited✅ 20 images (free tier)